google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 </script>
 ```

-Setting `preload` value to `auto` indicates that the browser may cache enough
+Setting the `preload` attribute to `auto` indicates that the browser may
-such that the playback to end would be possible without requiring a stop for
+cache enough such that the playback to end would be possible without
-further buffering.
+requiring a stop for further buffering.

 ```
 <video id="video" preload="auto" src="file.mp4" controls></video>